heutelbeck/sapl-demos/sapl-demo-permissionevaluator/README.md

           "DOCTOR" in subject..authority;
           resource == "HRN";

-    This policy gives permission to the authority `DOCTOR`.
+    This policy also gives permission to the authority `DOCTOR`.

 ## Function Library